DaycareIQ/blog.daycareiq.com/_posts/2016-09-22-New-Features.md

 KidGenius has always been about connections between parents and child care providers - this is why daily report cards are sent!
 One of our Calgary area child care centres came to us asking if multiple parents could receive the daily report card.
 We thought to ourselves... why not?!

-Child care operators can now add mutliple contacts to each child's profile.
+Child care operators can now add multiple contacts to each child's profile.
 This includes Mom, Dad, Grandma, Grandpa and even emergency contacts.
 Any contact can be given access to the child's information if the parent chooses.
 For example, it might not make sense to send the daily report card to the emergency contact everyday, but Grandma and Grandpa might like to keep up to date!

 This feature is available to ALL KidGenius customers!